 Nearsightedness (myopia) is a common vision condition in which you can see objects near to you clearly, but objects farther away are blurry.
 The degree of your nearsightedness determines your ability to focus on distant objects.
 People with severe nearsightedness can see clearly only objects just a few inches away, while those with mild nearsightedness may clearly see objects several yards away.

-A vision condition in which nearby objects are blurry.
-Nearsightedness (myopia) is a common vision condition in which you can see objects near to you clearly, but objects farther away are blurry.
-The degree of your nearsightedness determines your ability to focus on distant objects.
-People with severe nearsightedness can see clearly only objects just a few inches away, while those with mild nearsightedness may clearly see objects several yards away.
+Farsightedness (hyperopia) is a common vision condition in which you can see distant objects clearly, but objects nearby may be blurry.
+The degree of your farsightedness determines your focusing ability.
+People with severe farsightedness may see nearby objects less clearly than distant objects, while those with mild farsightedness may be able to clearly see objects that are closer.

 With all types of glaucoma, the nerve connecting the eye to the brain is damaged, usually due to high eye pressure.